vladyslav-kurmaz/recipes_app/README.md

 ## Description

-This is a recipe management application that allows users to create, view, and manage their recipes.
-With this app, users can easily organize their favorite recipes, add new ones, and search for specific recipes based on various criteria.
+The Recipe Manager is an application designed to help users efficiently manage their recipes.
+It provides a convenient platform for creating, viewing, and organizing recipes.
+Users can easily store their favorite recipes, add new ones, and search for specific recipes based on different criteria.
+Whether you're a home cook or a professional chef, this app is your go-to solution for recipe management.

 ## Key Features